by Bill McBride on 1/16/2017 11:28:00 AM

 Note: There were a large number of failures in the '80s and early '90s.
 Many of these failures were related to loose lending, especially for commercial real estate.
 A large number of the failures in the '80s and '90s were in Texas with loose regulation.

-Even though there were more failures in the '80s and early '90s, the recent financial crisis was much worse (large banks failed and were bailed out).
+Even though there were more failures in the '80s and early '90s then during the recent crisis, the recent financial crisis was much worse (large banks failed and were bailed out).

 The second graph includes pre-FDIC failures.
 In a typical year - before the Depression - 500 banks would fail and the depositors would lose a large portion of their savings.